-Colonoscopy revealed a suspicious mass at one of the ureteral orifices in the distal rectum (image 2).
+Colonoscopy revealed a suspicious mass at one of the ureteral orifices in the distal rectum (figure 2).

 The contralateral ureteral orifice was grossly free of any mass.
 Plans were then made to resect the mass.
 The risks of cancer, particularly with urinary-colonic diversion, were thoroughly explained to the patient, who was adamant on having a continent urinary diversion.
 The patient agreed to careful follow-up, with an understanding about recurrence risks.
 CT scan of the abdomen and pelvis revealed no evidence of metastatic disease.

 The patient was taken to the operating room and a low anterior resection was performed along with a continent catheterizable ileocolonic stoma (Indiana pouch).
 The distal ureteral margins were free of tumor.
-Final pathology of the left ureter and associated colon revealed high-grade poorly differentiated signet-ring cell cancer (image 3).
+Final pathology of the left ureter and associated colon revealed high-grade poorly differentiated signet ring cell cancer (figure 3).

 A colonoscopy one year after surgery revealed no evidence of tumor and the patient’s Indiana pouch continues to function well.

-Signet-ring cell cancer is characterized by mucin-secreting adenocarcinoma cells that contain intracytoplasmic mucin and peripherally placed nuclei.
-There is some diagnostic overlap between signet-ring cell cancer and mucinous colorectal cancer.
-In western countries, the incidence is quite low, ranging from 0.8 to 2.6 percent, but in eastern nations such as Jordan and Lebanon, there is a much higher incidence of both mucinous and signet-ring cell carcinomas (as high as 18.5 %).
-The most common location of primary signet-ring cell carcinoma is the stomach (>96%), followed less frequently by the breast, gallbladder, and urinary bladder.
-Rarely, colorectal signet-ring cell cancers are found (0.1–2.6% of all colorectal cases).
-The majority of colorectal signet-ring cancers are located in the right colon and rectum.10-12
+Signet ring cell cancer is characterized by mucin-secreting adenocarcinoma cells that contain intracytoplasmic mucin and peripherally placed nuclei.
+There is some diagnostic overlap between signet ring cell cancer and mucinous colorectal cancer.
+In western countries, the incidence is quite low, ranging from 0.8 to 2.6%, but in eastern nations such as Jordan and Lebanon, there is a much higher incidence of both mucinous and signet ring cell carcinomas (as high as 18.5%).
+The most common location of primary signet ring cell carcinoma is the stomach (>96%), followed less frequently by the breast, gallbladder, and urinary bladder.
+Rarely, colorectal signet ring cell cancers are found (0.1–2.6% of all colorectal cases).
+The majority of colorectal signet ring cancers are located in the right colon and rectum.10-12

-In general, signet-ring cell carcinomas have a worse prognosis compared to other primary colorectal cancers.
+In general, signet ring cell carcinomas have a worse prognosis compared to other primary colorectal cancers.
 They frequently are diagnosed at an advanced tumor stage and have higher rates of peritoneal seeding, resulting in lower rates of curative resection.
-A characteristic feature of signet-ring colon cancer is the high incidence of peritoneal metastastes and relatively low incidence of hepatic metastases compared to nonsignet-ring colon cancer.
-Distant metastasis appears to result from tumor cells spreading in a continuous manner via a more aggressive type of infiltrating growth.10-12 A recent study noted that only 71% of patients diagnosed with signet-ring colon cancer were treatable with surgery and only half of those patients achieved curative resection—much lower than in nonsignet-ring cell colon cancer.10 Neoadjuvant and adjuvant regimens are utilized frequently, but prognosis and survival remain poor.
-Reported overall five-year survival rates range from 9% to 50%, with median survival times ranging from 15 to 24 months.11
+A characteristic feature of signet ring colon cancer is the high incidence of peritoneal metastases and relatively low incidence of hepatic metastases compared to nonsignet ring colon cancer.
+Distant metastasis appears to result from tumor cells spreading in a continuous manner via a more aggressive type of infiltrating growth.10-12 A recent study noted that only 71% of patients diagnosed with signet ring colon cancer were treatable with surgery and only half of those patients achieved curative resection—much lower than in non-signet ring cell colon cancer.10 Neoadjuvant and adjuvant regimens are utilized frequently, but prognosis and survival remain poor.
+Reported overall five-year survival rates range from 9% to 50%, with median survival times ranging from 15 months to 24 months.11

 Ureterosigmoidoscopy has a high incidence of adenocarcinoma.
 We present a case of signet ring carcinoma presenting 48 years following the patients urinary tract surgery.
 It highlights the need for continued surveillance regardless of the lengthy time interval.

-Urinary diversion into the colon has an increased risk of cancer development.
+Urinary diversion into the colon increases the risk of cancer.
 Rare cancers like signet ring cancer are possible and have a worse prognosis.
-Surveillance for the patients lifetime is critical; our patient presented 48 years following urinary diversion.
+Surveillance for the patient’s lifetime is critical; our patient presented 48 years following urinary diversion.